sevenval/flat-cli/README.md

-# FLAT cli
+# FLAT CLI

 This repository contains the `flat` command line interface.

 It is a shell wrapper that uses the docker image [`sevenvaltechnologies/flatrunner`](https://hub.docker.com/r/sevenvaltechnologies/flatrunner).

-Documentation on FLAT can be found at [sevenval/flat-docs](https://github.com/sevenval/flat-docs)
+Documentation on FLAT can be found at [sevenval/flat-docs](https://github.com/sevenval/flat-docs).

 ## Installation